Dr Clemens Hetschko

 Profile

 Prior to joining the University of Leeds, I worked as a post-doctoral researcher on a project funded by the German Science Foundation at Free University Berlin and the Institute for Employment Research in Nuremberg (2017-2019).
-From 2009 to 2017, I was employed in varying roles at Free University Berlin, where I also completed my PhD in 2014 as well as my economics diploma in 2009 (equivalent to a Master’s degree).
+I continue to hold visiting positions at both institutions.
+I also contribute to the academic community as a co-editor of the Journal of Happiness Studies, co-lead of the Berlin Network for Research on Wellbeing, board member of the International Society for Quality of Life Studies, among others.

 Research interests